skip to main content

 How can you avoid being duped by a ghost broker?

 Well, you can avoid using a broker altogether by purchasing your insurance online, yourself — there’s no one that’ll look out for your best interests as much as you will.
 Either way, the best way to safeguard yourself against scams like this is to do your research.
 Be sure to look up any brokers you plan to work with, as well as the brokerages they work for.
-The internet is a great resource where you can find reviews from real customers, assess the online presence of a business, and track down anything that might look a little fishy.
-If something seems too good to be true, it probably is.
+It doesn’t hurt to follow up with your prospective insurance company to confirm that the broker or agent you’re working with is licensed to sell insurance.

 What should you do if you’ve been a victim of fraud?